10.29.08

 2.23.06

 There is a woman who lived over 86 years.
-Her name is Eileen.
-She is my grandmother.
+Her name was Eileen.
+She was my grandmother.
 She passed away on February 5, 2006 at 5am EST. Her death (and life) has had such an impact on me, the only natural way for me to express it was to write a new song.
 I wrote this song, entitled "Eileen", 4 days after her passing, and will be on the forthcoming album by Still Inertia: "Invested".
 If you would like to hear it, feel free to click on the link below so that her life may emotionally touch other humans like yourselves in ways she could not have possibly imagined during her lifetime:

 1.31.06